Sergio Pamies: Style and influences

-Critics have acknowledged Pamies’ talent for composition, the lyrical qualities of his playing, and his unique vision for combining flamenco and jazz elements.
+Critics have acknowledged Pamies’ talent for composition, arranging, the lyrical qualities of his playing, and his unique vision for combining flamenco and jazz elements.
 Pamies has cited Bill Evans, Duke Ellington, Thelonious Monk, Miles Davis, Paco de Lucía, Camarón de la Isla, and the “Habichuela” family (Pepe “Habichuela,” Ketama, Josemi Carmona) among his strongest influences.
 Jazz critic Troy Dostert wrote about the pianist: "Pamies highlights his substantial bop fluency, and his engaging piano statements are harmonically rich and technically adroit, without needless excess: the economy of Pamies's playing leads to some smart, carefully structured solos.
 And Pamies's compositions are thoughtful and compelling (...)."
+Other critics have pointed out his versatility (“Pamies is telling us not to put him in a box.
+He can play it all”) or his skills as a leader.